-In shuetzen we shoot in competition against three other clubs.
+In Shuetzen we shoot in competition against three other clubs.
 The Vogels Valley, Alamo, and New Braunfels clubs have also kept up the traditional style of shooting and each of the four clubs hosts a "prize" shoot once a year.
 Prize money is awarded to the top places in each division according to the number of participants.
 Some of the shooters have been shooting most of their lives and are direct descendants of the original club members.
 Memberships are open to everyone who can legally buy a rifle and use it safely.
-Junior shooterrs 12 and over are permited to shoot under the direct supervision of thier parent.
-For information on membership you can come by the club at one of the shoots shown on the 2nd tab, "Shooting Schedule",
+Junior shooters 12 and over are permited to shoot under the direct supervision of their parent.
+For information on membership you can come by the club at one of the shoots shown on the 2nd tab, "Shooting Schedule".

 A new class of shooting has been opened in 2013.
-A new Sporter / Open class using the same targets but making competion more readily available to new shooters using equipment they probably already have.
-A description of the Sporter / Open class will be posted on a seperate page on the site.
+A new Sporter / Open class using the same targets but making competition more readily available to new shooters using equipment they probably already have.
+A description of the Sporter / Open class will be posted on a separate page on the site.
 Shooting dates and time will coincide with Schuetzen shooting schedule at this time but may change depending on participation.